 Based in Williamsburg, Iowa, Kinze makes planters that can be upgraded to be more effective in no till.
 They have a very similar opener configuration to the Deere planters.

-Based in France and founded back in 1945, Monosem manufactures planters and cultivating equipment.
+Based in France and founded in 1945, Monosem manufactures planters and cultivating equipment.
 In 2016, Monosem joined the Deere & Company group.
 Their planters once used Kinze openers, but more recently have been building their own (the ‘French’ opener).
 Somewhat less effective than the John Deere, Kinze, and AGCO-White due to the gauge wheels being too far forward in relation to the opener blades (too much sidewall blowout).
 Excessively thick opener blades with shallow bevels don’t help any either.

 Case IH was created in 1984, when Tenneco bought the agricultural division of International Harvester and merged it with its J.I.
 Case Company.
 Case IH manufactures drills and planters and has manufacturing operations in Wisconsin, Nebraska, and North Dakota.